How does maturation impact whisky flavour?

 Bourbon

-The quintessential American drink, bourbon can be matured by law only in new, virgin casks, which have not been filled with other liquid before.
+The quintessential American drink, Bourbon, can be matured by law only in new, virgin casks, which have not been filled with other liquids before.

 This turned out to be an excellent deal for Scotch whisky makers, which can buy ex-bourbon casks at a relatively low price, and this is one of the main reasons why this type of barrel is the most popular in the industry.

-Flavours may vary according to the type of bourbon used, but this type of cask tends to give out vanilla and coconut notes, sometimes with a creamy and buttery texture.
+Flavours may vary according to the type of Bourbon used, but this type of cask gives out vanilla and coconut notes, sometimes with a creamy, buttery texture.
 The colour tends to be lighter, from hay to golden.

 Recommendations: Clydeside Inaugural Release, Arran 10yo, Tullibardine Sovereign